JETSCAPE/SummerSchool2021/README.md

 #### macOS

 1. Install Docker Desktop for Mac: https://docs.docker.com/docker-for-mac/install/
-2. Open Docker, go to Preferences --> Advanced and
+2. Open Docker, go to Preferences --> Resources and
     1. Set CPUs to one less than the max that your computer has (`sysctl -n hw.ncpu`),
     2. Set memory to what you are willing to give Docker (I use 12 out of 16 GB).
 It should always be a few GB less than the size of you memory.